RobertsLab/sams-notebook/_posts/2022/2022-09-02-Daily-Bits---September-2022.md

   - Daily Bits
 ---

+20220922

+- Updated [ceabigr predominant isoform R Markdown](https://github.com/sr320/ceabigr/blob/main/code/42-predominant-isoform.Rmd) (GitHub) to generate files for control/exposed female samples.

+- Due to issue with R loading a package and getting this error: `libgsl.so.23: cannot open shared object file: No such file or directory`, I came across some suggestions that if your current version of R was built with a previous version of Ubuntu (which happens to be my case, since I upgraded Ubuntu earlier this month), I decided to upgrade and build R. Took awhile to compile...
+I also ended up having to re-install packages.
+Ugh!

+- Initiated `epidiverse/snp` pipeline on Mox for [_Crassostrea virginica_ (Eastern oyster)](https://en.wikipedia.org/wiki/Eastern_oyster) Bismark BAMs, per [this GitHub Issue](https://github.com/sr320/ceabigr/issues/69).

+---

 20220921

 - Updated [ceabigr predominant isoform R Markdown](https://github.com/sr320/ceabigr/blob/main/code/42-predominant-isoform.Rmd) (GitHub) to include vectors containing sample types, as well as generate files for control/exposed male samples.